Argo Group International (NASDAQ:ARGO) Coverage Initiated at StockNews.com

-StockNews.com started coverage on shares of Argo Group International (NASDAQ:ARGO – Get Rating) in a research report report published on Tuesday morning.
-The brokerage issued a hold rating on the stock.
+Equities research analysts at StockNews.com assumed coverage on shares of Argo Group International (NASDAQ:ARGO – Get Rating) in a research note issued to investors on Sunday.
+The brokerage set a “hold” rating on the stock.

 Argo Group International Company Profile